deen360/web-development-Projects/README.md

 Shopping list --> the shopping list helps users to keep track of items they plan to buy,or can also be used to as a todo list to keep track of activities, the user can add and remove any item on the list

+Rock paper scissors game--> a rock paper scissors game between computer and a human player